You are planning your Japan trip and want to know if there are any interesting concerts during your stay?

 Warning: English versions of official websites are frequently outdated or don’t list concerts in Japan.

-Our first two recommendations can be difficult to use for non-Japanese speakers/readers.
-But don’t give up!
-There are two pretty good options that don’t require any Japanese skills: Bandsintown.com and Songkick.com.
+There are other options that don’t require any Japanese skills: Bandsintown.com and Songkick.com.

 These sites allow you to search for concerts in a specific city and date range.